rundeck/rundeck/docs/en/developer/04-node-execution-plugins.md

 ### Plugin properties

-A Node Executor can be me made Configurable on a per-project basis via the Web GUI by implementing the `com.dtolabs.rundeck.core.plugins.configuration.Describable` interface.
-It is up to your plugin implementation to use configuration properties from the `FrameworkProject` instance to configure itself.
-You must also be sure to return an appropriate mapping in the `getPropertiesMapping` method of the `Description` interface to declare the property names to be used in the
-`project.properties` file.

 See [Plugin Development - Java Plugins - Descriptions](plugin-development.html#plugin-descriptions)
 to learn how to create configuration properties for your plugin.

-More information is available in the Javadoc.

 ## Script Plugin Type